 This led me to a long-winding conversation with Subham Kumar Rai and Anand Kumar Singh about Layer5 and how amazing an opportunity it would be to be a part of this emerging community.
-I did some research on service meshes and made my way to the Layer5 Github repo.
+I did some research on Kubernetes and made my way to the Layer5 Github repo.
 From there, it was a swift journey to the Layer5 Slack Channel where I truly understood what Subham had meant about the warm welcome.
 I was amazed by how helpful and willing the entire community was.
 Armed with the resources I needed, I delved into the projects and churned out a few PRs and I was hooked.
 I dove aggressively into the projects and handled any curve balls with the help of my mentors.
 My participation in the Layer5 community drove me to a well earned obsession with open source projects which led me to make my own contributions in the FOSSASIA and GATSBY projects and take part in many open-source contests such as Hacktoberfest, DevopsCember, Kharagpur Winter Of Code (KWOC), NJACK Winter Of Code (NWOC), Girlscript Summer Of Code (GSSOC).

 github-profile